 (Bachelor of Arts, Higher Diploma in Pre-Primary Education, Master of Early Childhood Education, Advanced Diploma in Community Sector Management)

-Kate started her teaching career at Mudgee Preschool and has been with us for 13 years.
-She has a special interest in the environment and sustainability and in supporting children to become environmentally responsible.
+Kate started her teaching career at Mudgee Preschool and has been with us for over 15 years.

 (Bachelor of Teaching, Early Childhood)